klahrich/chiefhustler/content/diary/investing-diary-0005.md

 </blockquote>

 The next caveat I would give is: oil and gas are cyclical commodities, driven by global supply and demand.
-The stocks go up and down, these are not life long investments.
+The stocks go up and down, these are not (for me at least) life long investments.

 And finally, I like to think that I'm making an intelligent probabilistic macro bet, but really I'm FOMOing and following the momentum.
 Who really knows about this stuff; I certainly don't.
 But I've seen enough to think that the bet has positive expected value and low enough risk to take a small position.